VinAIResearch/MagNet/README.md

 python test.py --help
 ```

-Otherwise, there are sample scripts below to test with our pretrained models.
+Otherwise, there are sample scripts below to test with our pre-trained models.

 ### Cityscapes